MicrosoftDocs/labs/labs/insiderdevtour2018/office365/includes/2-BuildingTeamHub.md

 ### Cards ###
 Cards are a condensed graphic representation of objects throughout Office 365, including Teams.
 Each card can have properties, attachments and action buttons.
-In Teams, card can be shown in chats with bots, messaging extensions and connectors.
+In Teams, cards can be shown in chats with bots, messaging extensions and connectors.
 There are several types of cards to employ depending on the object type and user interaction required.

 ![Cards 1](../media/cards-example-1.png)